wangziqi2016/matplotlib-c/README.md

 ### Primitives

-There are three types of primitives in the script:
+There are several types of primitives in the script:

 - An integer in C encoding.
 Only decimals are supported (octal and hexadecimal are not supported, and it is unlikely you will need them).